Committed to ensuring secure and productive international engagement

 • Griffith University liaises with Government departments and agencies, proactively seeking guidance on all matters sensitive to national security, and particularly when embarking on strategic international engagements.

-• Griffith University personnel attend cross-institutional forums with Innovative Research Universities (IRU) and Universities Australia (UA) on mitigating risks of foreign interference and to share best practice.
+• Griffith University personnel attend cross-institutional forums with Innovative Research Universities (IRU), Universities Australia (UA) and government departments on mitigating risks of foreign interference and to share best practice.

 5. Cyber Security